The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

-A Virtual Memory Object (VMO) is a Zircon kernel object that represents a collection of pages (or the potential for pages) which may be read, written, mapped into the address space of a process, or shared with another process by passing a Handle over a Channel.
+A Virtual Memory Object (VMO) is a Zircon kernel object that represents a collection of pages (or the potential for pages) that may be read, written, mapped into the address space of a process, or shared with another process by passing a Handle over a Channel.

 Zircon Boot Image